 Already Registered with LEARNZ and activated your account?
 Log in to your personal MyLEARNZ Control Panel and then enrol your classes at no cost in field trips.
 Note: Enrolment is only needed for the current and future year's field trips.

 Registered but need help?

 Check your email for activation instructions -

 if the message did not make it to your email inbox.
 Log on to

 MyLEARNZ.
 Go to Using LEARNZ.

 Teachers - Lost your password?
 Recover it here.

 Previous | Next | AllIntroductory video for this field trip: Watch, embed or share on Vimeo

 your LEARNZ Field Trip Teacher

-Inquiry Topics: Auckland, business, carbon cycle, catchment, changing values, chemical reactions, consequences of consumption, ecosystems, electric vehicles, electricity, electric generation, energy, environment, geology, GPS, green waste, land use, landfill, methane, resource use, restoration, risk management, sustainability, technological innovation, transport, water quality
+Auckland, business, carbon cycle, catchment, changing values, chemical reactions, consequences of consumption, ecosystems, electric vehicles, electricity, electric generation, energy, environment, geology, GPS, green waste, land use, landfill, methane, plastics, resource use, restoration, risk management, rubbish, sustainability, technological innovation, transport, waste, water quality